Your credit score is important for many reasons, including obtaining a loan or mortgage.

 The borrower makes installment payments within a specified period in exchange for capital.

-The total repayments include the principal amount borrowed, business loan interest rate, and closing costs.
+The total repayments include the principal amount borrowed, business loan interest rate

 Business owners use the funds for business-related expenses.
 Examples include: